jctaoo/elecrun/docs/README.md

 #### options `--vite [renderer root]`

-The option `--vite` means run vite server with `electron-run`.
+The option `--vite` means run vite server with `elecrun`.
 If you don't want using `vite`, just remove this option.

 The 'renderer root' is the root directory for vite.
-You can specify this or `electron-run` will automatically find the root directory by the following list:
+You can specify this or `elecrun` will automatically find the root directory by the following list:

 - ./src/renderer/